Grey hypocolius: Breeding

-The breeding season is June or July in Arabia.
+The breeding season is mid May to mid July in Arabia, typically with two broods.
 The nest is cup shaped and deep lined with hair and fluff.
-The nest is often placed on the leaves of a date palm at a height of about 3 to 5 feet.
+The nest is typically placed in thorny shrubs or on the leaves of a date palm, at a height of 1–4 metres above the ground.
 Both the male and female take part in nest building.
-The clutch is four eggs.
+The clutch is three to five eggs.
 The eggs are leaden white with blotches.
-The incubation period is about 14–15 days.
+Both parents incubate and feed the chicks; hatching is after 14–15 days, and fledging 13–14 days after hatching.
+They are moderately gregarious during the breeding season, nesting in loose colonies of up to 40 pairs, each pair defending only a small area immediately around the nest.

 Feeding

-Grey hypocoliuses forage quietly and methodically in foliage, through clusters of trees, palm groves and orchards, rarely coming to the ground.
-Though they may eat some insects, their main diet consists of fruits and berries, including toothbrush tree fruits, mulberries, figs and dates.
-In captivity they have been known to readily take bread.
+Grey hypocolius forages quietly and methodically in foliage, through clusters of trees, palm groves and orchards.
+It mostly takes fruit in the canopy, but also readily comes to the ground to eat fallen fruit, particularly dates.
+They eat some insects, but their main diet consists of fruit and berries, including Salvadora persica (arak), dates, mulberries, jujube, and figs. Insects may be taken both on the ground and in flight.
+In captivity they have been known to take bread readily.

 Calls

-The most common vocalization is a series of squealing descending notes or kleeeu whistles.
+The most common call is a series of squealing descending notes or kleeeu whistles.
 Other calls include scolding chirps.

 Conservation

 Because the species has a large range, and because it does not meet the population size and decline criteria of the IUCN Red List, the conservation status is evaluated as being of "least concern".
 Because of its monotypic family status it is much sought after by birdwatchers.